crystallabs/crysterm/documentation/positioning.md

 ### Setters

-There is no place to store the absolute and relative position separately.
+There is no place to store the absolute and relative position separately among widget's data (in `self.position.*`).

+(The only place where absolute values are recorded is in `self.lpos`, which stores various absolute coordinates/size of the last render.
+However note still the values are referring to distance from corresponding sides, not from (0,0) on the top left.)

 So setting "a" values works similarly to the "r" values; Blessed just subtracts the parent's value from the current widget's value to convert absolute to